WangcsShuai/kevinzakka.github.io/_posts/2016-07-30-multiclass-svm-loss-vectorization.markdown

 This type of indexing lets us select one element from each column of `scores` using the indices in our vector `y`.
 Super cool right?

 Now we need to subtract, add and squash the scores.
 Doing this requires that we vectorize a squash function that we will write using numpy's `vectorize` method.
-This just lets us apply a function element-wise on a matrix.
+Vectorizing in numpy makes it so that a function can be applied element-wise on a matrix.

 ```python
 def squash(x, delta):